nwtgck/actions-comment-run/README.md

 ```
 ````

-Redirect `STDOUT` and/or `STDERR` to `$TMPDIR/comment-buffer.txt` file or write any text to this file to post it as a comment.
+Redirect `STDOUT` and/or `STDERR` to `comment.buffer` file or write any text to this file to post it as a comment at the end (location of this buffer file can be customized using `comment-buffer` input variable).

 ````md
 @github-actions run

 ```sh
 #! /bin/sh
-echo "Files in $PWD" > /tmp/comment-buffer.txt
+echo "Files in $PWD" > comment.buffer
-ls -l >> /tmp/comment-buffer.txt
+ls -l >> comment.buffer
 ```
 ````